 Zoom H1n/UK Handy Recorder

-The recorder that I use as a microphone I actually purchased in 2019 to conduct interviews for my dissertation.
+The recorder that I initially used as a microphone was actually purchased in 2019 to conduct interviews for my dissertation.
 I did some googling to discover it could be used as a microphone for other devices, laptops and cameras included.
 The cable that attaches it to my laptop is actually one for an old Polar device I used to own.

 How To Use Zoom H1n as a Microphone